 When used in pure form, laminated under heat and pressure without adhesives, and not mixed with other plastics, the different layers of polycarbonate that make up the identity document fuse together to form a solid monolithic structure.

 Guess what…it's the same material used to make bulletproof glass.

 And you can hear the difference: polycarbonate cards are so rigid they sound like a compact disc when dropped.

 It is impossible to separate the layers of polycarbonate when fused.

-This feature is one of the reasons why polycarbonate is so secure: the intertwined layers of plastic make it virtually impossible to swap document information or photos without destroying the document and rendering it useless.
+This feature is one reason why polycarbonate is so secure: the intertwined layers of plastic make it virtually impossible to swap document information or photos without destroying the document and rendering it useless.

-The layered structure is also ideally suited to the deployment of security features which can be safely located and protected within a genuine polycarbonate ID.
+The layered structure is also ideal for the deployment of security features that can be safely located and protected within a genuine polycarbonate ID.

 Take it from us.
 Polycarbonate is more secure.

 How to enhance ID security?
 Solutions to tampering